 - Give your child warm fluids to drink.

+The rewarming process might take up to 30 minutes.
 If rewarming works, your child’s skin should start going a pinkish-red colour again.

 Prevention of frostbite

 It’s much easier to prevent frostbite than treat it.

 - Minimise time outdoors in very cold weather.